1EC4/cosc315p2/README.md

   3. Build the program: `make`
   4. Run the program: `java Main`

+   **_TODO: README - Describe any command line arguments to specify parameters for the Java Implementation_**

 **C Implementation:**

   2. Navigate to the C directory: `cd "cosc315p2/C Implementation"`
   3. Build the program: `gcc -o Program Main.c Master.c SafeQueue.c Slave.c Task.c -pthread` or `make`
   4. Run the program: `./Program`

+  **_TODO: README - Describe any command line arguments to specify parameters for the C Implementation_**

 ## Sample Output
 Check out [this example file](sample_output.txt) for sample output.

 ## Contributors
 - **Anthony Boyko**
+  - Organization - Setup weekly meetings and communicated the project requirements
-  - Java Implementation - tested and reviewed functionality
+  - Java Implementation - tested and confirmed functionality aligns with assignment guidelines
   - C Implementation - Setup the program framework based on the Java implementation
+  - C Implementation - Created header files for the parameters, datatypes, and functions
   - C Implementation - Built the SafeQueue using semaphores for concurrency
   - C Implementation - Implemented task generation and integrated with run-master function
   - C Implementation - Integrated SafeQueue push and poll functions with run_master and run_slave functions
-  - _TODO: Sample output - Added sample output from C Implementation_
+  - **_TODO: Sample output - Added sample output from C Implementation_**
-  - _TODO: README - Commented on the effort and ease of coding the problem in different languages_
+  - **_TODO: README - Commented on the effort and ease of coding the problem in different languages_**
-  - _TODO: Group Assessment - Completed individual group assment and uploaded to Canvas (without project files)_
+  - **_TODO: Group Assessment - Completed individual group assment and uploaded to Canvas (without project files)_**

 - **Nick Rieske**
+  - Organization - Setup GitHub repository with inital code and shared with group members
   - Java Implementation - Setup the program framework based on the object oriented model
   - Java Implementation - Built the main function to create and run the master and slave threads
   - Java Implementation - Built the master class with default run function